EBISPOT/OLS-graphview/README.md

 ```

-/*Define vis default options for ever network before start up*/ - these are the vis js options that are used at the moment.
-However, you could try to start it with many other
+## Default visjs options
-vis js options!
+These are the default visjs options that are used at the moment.
+However, you could try to start it with many other vis js options!
+All vis.js network Options can be found (but remember, some options are overwritten within the plugin!
+That is what we have the second option object for!): http://visjs.org/docs/network/

 ```javascript
 	var networkOptions = {